 This recipe is by British-Nigerian artist and activist The Crude Madonna, who is working with Amnesty UK on the Niger Delta campaign.
-Part of her work is gastroactivism - using food to create change.
-To highlight the human rights abuses in the Niger Delta, she organises supper clubs, develops recipes and works with local farmers from the Niger Delta to platform their ingredients.
+Part of her work is gastroactivism - using activism@amnesty.org.uk or get in touch with your usual Community Organising food to create change.
+To highlight the human rights abuses in the Niger Delta, she organises supperclubs, develops recipes and works with local farmers from the Niger Delta to platform their ingredients.